 FDA Updates Temporary Policy Regarding PPE for Compounders

 The FDA has issued an update to its Temporary Policy Regarding Non-Standard PPE Practices for Pharmacy Compounders During the COVID-19 Pandemic.
-In the update, the FDA has clarified that drugs can be compounded under the policy in a segregrated compounding area that is not a cleanroom, when the following BUD’s are utilized:
+In the update, the FDA has clarified that drugs can be compounded under the policy in a segregated compounding area that is not a cleanroom when the following BUD’s are utilized:

 - Up to 12-hours for products stored at room temperature